numfocus/gsoc/2017/proposals/bill-engels-pymc3-proposal.md

 definition of a static computation graph before execution, its not possible for PyTorch to do symbolic optimizations like Theano and TensorFlow.
-However, its dynamic computation graphs allows variable-length inputs and outputs to be processed.
+However, its dynamic computation graphs allows variable-length inputs and outputs to be processed, and allows pure Python control flow constructs to be used, and differentiated through.
 This may make the implementation of prediction methods in PyMC3 more straightforward.
 PyTorch code is easier to debug than TensorFlow or Theano (due to its dynamism) and advertises its extensibility.
 Since PyTorch's dynamic computational model is different from Theano and TensorFlow's, it may be more difficult to include in a common interface with TensorFlow and Theano.